beckyphan/beckyphan.github.io/_posts/2021-01-16-react_redux_portfolio_project.markdown

 Future steps/stretch goals:
 * I want to implement in future versions of my project would be to display a calendar of days, rather than just created days.
 It would be visually appealing, as well as help with user experience in understanding which days contain data, etc.
 * I also want to be able to implement file uploads so users can upload pictures of their bebes directly.
+* I have additional attributes for my days model that I hope to flesh out --> in a calendar view, it'd be awesome to be able to show a picture of the day that is saved with that day instance displayed out

 ![index](https://res.cloudinary.com/bphan/image/upload/v1610919651/Slide1_kwhdjs.jpg)
 ![app](https://res.cloudinary.com/bphan/image/upload/v1610919652/Slide2_eenlzp.jpg)